aldenm01/stat386-projects/_posts/2022-12-7-Data_Story-post.md

 ## The Motivation

 One thing that has always drawn me to statistics is just how it can be applied to anything.
-If someone love movies, you can find data that can answer many interesting questions lead to interesting observations.
+If someone love movies, he/she can find data that can answer many interesting questions lead to interesting observations.
 For example, a statistician can hypothesize that male actors receive more lines than female actors in movies.
 He/she can then gather data and make prove or disprove their analysis.
 If he/she wanted to take it further, they could compare the average amount of lines by gender depending on genre of movie.
 If they are lucky, their findings may be published for a good sum of money.